NasiGorengBurung/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 Snapdragon phones prior to the S7/Note7 (2016) can be unlocked regardless of region, as long as it's not locked to a carrier like AT&T or Verizon.
 The Canadian S7 can also be unlocked as it uses an Exynos SoC, despite Canada normally being a Snapdragon region.

 Be aware that unlocking a Samsung device will permanently trip Knox.
 As a result, many Knox-based features will be broken.
 This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
-Furthermore, tripping Knox may serve as grounds for voiding your warranty.
+Furthermore, tripping Knox may serve as grounds for voiding your warranty, but rest assured, not all Samsung devices had eFuse Knox, for example, J7 Prime do not have it.

 In the past, there have been hardware issues caused by unlocking the boatloader, but these have been fixed for some regions.
 See [here][1] and [here][2].
 As of late 2023, Korean Galaxy Fold3 running OneUI 5 still got camera disabled after unlocking, while EU/CN variants had fixed the issue.